-Television had been a dream of many inventors and engineers in the closing decades of the 19th century, and the invention of movies, telephone, and radio seemed to put it all within reach.
-As with so many inventions, it took a number of advances by inventors and engineers in many countries, in this case, Germany, Russia, Japan, Scotland and Hungary, to make the technology practical and economically viable.
+Television had been a dream of many inventors and engineers in the closing decades of the 19th century, and the invention of movies, the telephone, and the radio seemed to put it all within reach.
+As with so many inventions, it took numerous advances by inventors and engineers in many countries, in this case, Germany, Russia, Japan, Scotland, and Hungary, to make the technology practical and economically viable.

 The Brains and Business Savvy Behind Television

 But the first true working television was essentially the work of two inventors and one savvy businessman.
 Philo Taylor Farnsworth, an American inventor, developed a method for scanning images with a beam of electrons and transmitting them with what he called an image dissector, essentially, a primitive television camera; he did this in 1927.
 In 1931, RCA head, David Sarnoff, hired a Russian immigrant named Vladimir Zworykin.
 Zworykin was a former Westinghouse employee who had patented a television transmitting and receiving system.
 At RCA, Zworykin developed the use of cathode-ray tubes and came up with a new form of camera called the iconoscope.
 Working with Zworykin, Sarnoff sought, contested, and purchased various patents, including Farnsworth’s, to develop a commercially and technologically viable television transmission and reception system.

 The TRK-12 doesn’t look like much compared to now.
 The picture tube was only five inches in diameter by 12 inches tall, and it was mounted inside the top of the unit.
 A hinged lid held a mirror, and the image the audience saw was a reflection.
 The unit also came with a radio receiver, so if you couldn’t yet get television in your area, at least it was still useful.
 The beautiful Art Deco design was the work of Greek-born John Vassos, RCA’s lead industrial designer.